 - 2. When these are our true needs.
 And, - 3.
 When we speak nothing but the truth. - Use 3.
-Oh, that men knew how great a sin it is, by their confident errors and rash accusations, to put Christ's ministers upon such a defence; much more to seek their silence and destruction. - 2.
+Oh, that men knew how great a sin it is, by their confident errors and rash accusations, to put thrist's ministers upon such a defence; much more to seek their silence and destruction. - 2.
 And here you see that inconveniences will not excuse us from necessary duties; nor prove that all is unlawful which hath such.
-What is it in this confused and imperfect world that hath not its inconveniences.
-In government, both monarchy, aristocracy, and democracy, absolute and limited, have their many inconveniences.
-In churches, the power of people and pastors, equality and subordination, riches and poverty, severity and lenity, to use discipline or neglect it, have their inconveniences.
-In worship, imposed words or free, and all human forms and modes have their inconveniences.
-In houses, a married life and a single, to have children and to have none, to have servants or none, to have much business or little, to be high or low, rich and poor, to rule gently or severely, have all their inconveniences.
-In our conversations, to be yielding or not, to converse with few or many, with high or low, to speak or to be silent, have all their inconveniences.
+What is in this confused and imperfect world that inthe not its inon veniences.
+In government, both a member chy, aristocracy, ad democracy, absolute and limited, have their many inconveniences.
+In churches, the power, of people and pastors, equality and subordination, riches and poverty, severity and lenity to use discipline or neglect it, have their inconves.
+In worship, imposed words or free, and all human and modes have their inconveniences.
+In houses, a marlife and a single, to have children and to have none, to ve servants or none, to have much business or little, to be h or low, rich and poor, to rule gently or severely, have all ir inconveniences.
+In our conversations, to be yielding or t, to converse with few or many, with high or low, to speak to be silent, have all their inconveniences.

-And yet there are men that on one side can silence Christ's faithful ministers by hundreds or thousands, and persecute the true members of Christ, and cast out true discipline, and corrupt the churches, and justify all this by urging some inconveniences.
-And there are others that can unchurch most churches in the world, and separate from their worship, and think the charge of inconveniences will justify all.
-And so we should have no government, no ministry, no worship, no families, wives, or children, or servants, no books, no trades, no food, no physic, if all mere inconveniences forbid them.
+And yet there are men that on one side can silence Christ's ministers by hundreds or thousands, and persecute the obers of Christ, and cast out true discipline, and corchurches, and justify all this by targing some inconvects.
+And there are others that can church most churches world, and separate from their of inconveniences will justify all.
+And so we should covernment, no ministry, no worship, no families, thildren, or servants, no be all mere inconveniences distinct the discipline.

-By this our instance, Solomon may be understood, what it is to be wise and righteous overmuch, some are so wise and righteous (materially, not formally) that they can find faults in all persons, all duties, all speeches, all actions, and on pretence of doing all better, would hinder us from doing what we can, and undo all as if it were for amending.
-Not but that inconveniences may make actions sinful; but the great part of christian prudence lieth in holding the balance, and trying wisely whether the good or hurt, the benefit or inconvenience do weigh down; we shall never preach or pray, nor converse with mankind without some inconveniency.
+our instance, Solomon may be understood, what it is not righteous overmuch, some are so wise and right-saint: wally, not formally) that they can find in all jubilee and ries, all speeches, all actions, a from doing und undo all as if it were for amend ing.
+Not but that inconveniences may make actions sinful; but the great part of christian prudence lieth in holding the balance, and trying wisely whether the good or hurt, the benefit or i nconvenience do weigh down; we shall never preach or pray, nor converse with mankind without some inconveniency.